The 60-second version

 Recovery from a fresh ankle sprain

 Despite the best prep, sprains happen.
-The acute management protocol that has held up best is the PEACE & LOVE framework published by Dubois and Esculier in the British Journal of Sports Medicine in 2020 — Protect, Elevate, Avoid anti-inflammatories, Compress, Educate (the first 1 to 3 days), then Load, Optimism, Vascularisation, Exercise (the subsequent recovery phase).
+The acute management protocol that has held up best is the PEACE & LOVE framework published by Dubois and Esculier in the British Journal of Sports Medicine in 2020 Dubois 2020 — Protect, Elevate, Avoid anti-inflammatories, Compress, Educate (the first 1 to 3 days), then Load, Optimism, Vascularisation, Exercise (the subsequent recovery phase).
 The framework replaced the older RICE protocol.

 The key updates: prolonged ice and immobilisation past 48 hours appears to slow soft-tissue healing rather than improve it.
 NSAIDs in the first 24 to 48 hours may blunt the inflammatory cascade that drives early tissue repair.
 Early controlled loading — starting weight-bearing as tolerated within 24 to 72 hours and progressing through range-of-motion and strengthening work — produces better functional outcomes at 6 weeks than prolonged immobilisation.
 For ankle sprains specifically, returning to single-leg balance work as soon as it can be tolerated without sharp pain is the single highest-leverage rehabilitation intervention.